 2007, Seth Murray.
 La propiedad comunal Basca y el estado Francés.
 In La Ecología Política de los Pirineos: estado, historia y paisaje.
 Ismael Vaccaro and Oriol Beltrán, eds.
 Pp. 31-43.
 Tremp, Spain: Garsineu Edicíons.

 2017, (with Elizabeth Anne Jones and Scott Madry) “Burgundy without wine?
 Contemporary processes of abandonment of viticulture in France.”
-Paper to be presented to the Rural History Association in Leuven, Belgium.
-September 13.
+Paper presented to the Rural History Association in Leuven, Belgium.
+September 12.

 2017, “Conflict in Commons: the evolution and persistence of Basque common property resources in France.”
-Paper to be presented to the Rural History Association in Leuven, Belgium.
+Paper presented to the Rural History Association in Leuven, Belgium.
 September 12.

 2016, (with Anamaria Iuga) “Mountain cheeses at the margins of Europe: iterations of Basque and Transylvanian identities through labellized products.”
 Paper to the Permanent European Conference for the Study of the Rural Landscape in Innsbruck, Austria.
 September 9.